-3. Definition
+Definition

 For the purposes of exclusions, school day is defined as any day on which there is a school session.
 Therefore, INSET or staff training days do not count as a school day.
-There are two types of exclusion: fixed term and permanent.
+There are two types of exclusion: suspension (fixed term) and permanent.

-Fixed Term Exclusion
+Suspension (Fixed Term Exclusion)

-A fixed term exclusion will be used for the shortest time necessary to secure benefits without adverse educational consequences.
-There is a limit of 45 school days in an academic year for fixed term exclusions.
+A suspension will be used for the shortest time necessary to secure benefits without adverse educational consequences.
+There is a limit of 45 school days in an academic year for suspensions.